TheGordinho/MLUT/README.md

 ## Acknowledgements

-HUGE thanks to the [ReShade Discord Community](https://discord.gg/PrwndfH) for all the help and support, whitout you guys this wouldn't ever be possible.
+Thanks to the [ReShade Discord Community](https://discord.gg/PrwndfH) for all the help and support, without you guys this wouldn't ever be possible.

+HUGE Thanks to [Etra0](https://github.com/etra0) for custom tools to assist on automating everything.

 And thanks to the Framed community for all the kind words and feedback, check out their amazing shots on the [Hall of Framed](https://framedsc.github.io/HallOfFramed/).